farmer-project/farmer/docs/farmer.yml.md

 Tells farmer to run some scripts on specific events:
 * **create** After a box has been create and project code is cloned successfully.
 Usually useful for initialization of your project. (e.g. php `composer install`)
 * **deploy** After a project code has been updated by a new branch or version tag.
 Usually useful for running migrations and cleaning up. (e.g. symfony `php app/console cache:clear`)
+* **status** Before deploying on the real production box farmer tries to dry-run deployment on a cloned box (which is exactly a copy of the real box) then it runs `status` script inside that cloned box, this script can exit with `0` code or any other code if any error happens.
+If this script exits with `0` code farmer assumes deployment was successful, so it replaces real production box with the cloned one and marks it as a new revision.

 **NOTE** Box source code in under home directory (e.g `/app`) in the container.
 A `create` script can look like this: